stevestar888/steven.github.io/_posts/2021-02-02-past-two-hackathons.md

 Here is what some friends and I made during the last two hackathons.
 “It’s not much, but it’s honest work.”

 ## Google Power Search (June 2020 during Hack the Northeast)
-Nearly everyone uses Google to search the web, but there are actually some modifiers you can use to further refine your search.
+Nearly everyone uses Google to search the web, but there are actually some advanced operators you can use to further refine your search.
 For example, putting `filetype:pdf` after your query will yield you results that are only PDFs.
 Similarly, putting `“minecraft update 1.18”` after your query will show results that explicitly have “minecraft update 1.18”.
 So, in essence, we built a GUI that lets you use the advanced operators without having to remember them.

 ![picture of the google-power-search website](../imgs/2021-02-02/google-power-search.png)

-As you type in the text boxes / select for filetype, your Google search string is automatically generated.
+As you type in the text boxes / select a filetype, your Google search string is automatically generated.
 So, then, click the colorful search icon or press enter.
 While we didn’t include all operators, I think we covered most of the frequently used ones.
 Now, because I’m more familiar with the search operators, I’ll just manually type `filetype:pdf` or `site:reddit.com` because it rolls off the hand, but I find myself circling back to this for more involved searches.

 [See the site](http://google-power-search.rf.gd) for yourself, [view the submission](https://devpost.com/software/powerful-google-search) on devpost, or [inspect the code](https://github.com/stevestar888/google-power-search) behind it.